 Today's Tarot for Jennifer Connelly

-| The card in the lower right represents what your partner feels about you.
-Queen of Coins: The essence of earth behaving as water, such as a hot spring: A warm and generous host, providing shelter and comfort for all who would seek it.
+| The card at the top represents how your attitude is evolving and will evolve in the future.
+Reyne de Deniers (Queen of Coins): The essence of earth behaving as water, such as a hot spring: A warm and generous host, providing shelter and comfort for all who would seek it.
 A person steadfast, practical, and domestic, able to create opulence and stability in any setting.
 The qualities of maturity and sensibility, coupled with an innate appreciation for nature and the material world. |

 |